 The precise form of the Declare statement will differ, depending on whether you have a 32-bit or a 64-bit version of Excel and which NAG Library you have.
 Please note that, even if you have a 64-bit computer, it is probable that you have a 32-bit version of Excel and thus need a 32-bit version of the NAG Library.

-The download below will help you decide these issues.
+The download below will help you decide on these issues.
 Simply download the workbook and run it using your version of Excel.
 The macro will tell you which version of Excel you have, which compatible NAG Libraries you have and which NAG Library you might consider using.

 Obtaining the Header Files